 Where is Bali?

-Bali is one of the most popular islands in Indonesia, located in South East Asia.
+Bali is one of the most popular tropical islands in Indonesia, located in South East Asia.

 How Much Money Should You Save For Bali?

 Bali is definitely not as cheap as it was when I visited five years ago, but when compared to the likes of Europe and the America – life here really does come come at a fraction of the price.

 Bali is definitely a great option if you are looking for a gorgeous tropical holiday, without the price tag of the Maldives.

 When should you go to Bali?
 What’s the weather like?